aws-samples/karpenter-blueprints/blueprints/update-nodes-with-drift/README.md

 # Karpenter Blueprint: Update Nodes using Drift

 ## Purpose
 After upgrading the Kubernetes control plane version, you might be wondering how to properly upgrade the data plane nodes launched by Karpenter.
 Currently, Karpenter has a feature gate to mark nodes as drifted.
-A drifted node is one whose spec and metadata does not match the spec of its `Provisioner` and `ProviderRef`.
-A node can drift when a user changes their `Provisioner` or `ProviderRef`.
+A drifted node is one whose spec and metadata does not match the spec of its `NodePool` and `ProviderRef`.
+A node can drift when a user changes their `NodePool` or `ProviderRef`.
 Moreover, underlying infrastructure in the provider can be changed outside of the cluster.
-For example, configuring an `AMISelector` to match the control plane version in the `AWSNodeTemplate`.
+For example, configuring an `AMISelector` to match the control plane version in the `NodePool`.
 This allows you to control when to upgrade node's version or when a new AL2 EKS Optimized AMI is released, creating drifted nodes.

 Karpenter's drift will reconcile when a node's AMI drifts from provisioning requirements.
 When upgrading a node, Karpenter will minimize the downtime of the applications on the node by initiating provisioning logic for a replacement node before terminating drifted nodes.
 Once Karpenter has begun provisioning the replacement node, Karpenter will cordon and drain the old node, terminating it when it’s fully drained, then finishing the upgrade.